anmanasyan/DS299-Capstone/README.md

-# Customer Retention through an API-Driven Survival Analysis within a Microservice Architecture For "Global Credit" UCO CJSC
+# Customer Retention through an API-Driven Survival Analysis within a Microservice Architecture For A Loan Company

 ## Description